rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ## Acknowledgements

 This R package is based on earlier CRAN packages [statfi](http://cran.r-project.org/web/packages/statfi/index.html) and [smarterpoland](http://cran.r-project.org/web/packages/SmarterPoland/index.html).
 The [datamart](http://cran.r-project.org/web/packages/datamart/index.html) and [reurostat](https://github.com/Tungurahua/reurostat) packages seem to develop related Eurostat tools but at the time of writing this tutorial this package seems to be in an experimental stage.
+The [quandl](http://cran.r-project.org/web/packages/Quandl/index.html) package may also provides access to some versions of eurostat data sets.

 ## Session info